Zstorm999/LexerGenerator/README.md

 The target will be built at the root of the project.

+Warning : This build is not finished yet, it will compile but is useless at the time.

 ## LibBuild
 This is "work in progress", there is currently no way to build the project as a library.